 Photo courtesy of Barbara Rumberger

-TAS Field Trips Requiring Reservations
+TAS Field Trips and Workshops Requiring Reservations

 Some TAS field trips, such as tours of the Stormwater Treatment Areas, have limited group sizes and require reservations.
 Other trips, such as van trips within Florida, or out-of-state and international tours, require fees and applications.
 For all of these tours, reserving a space requires making online reservations or contacting the TAS field trip coordinator.